jecki/DHParser/documentation_src/manuals/03_transform.rst

 If the first argument is of type ``Path`` (defined as ``List[Node]``) the call is passed through, otherwise a partial function is generated.
-This places some subtle restrictions on the type of the first parameter (i.e. second argument) of a paramterized transformation function in so far as this must not be a type that could be mistaken for the type ``Path`` of a subtype of ``Path``.
+This places some subtle restrictions on the type of the first parameter (i.e. second argument) of a parameterized transformation function in so far as this must not be a type that could be mistaken for the type ``Path`` of a subtype of ``Path``.
 As a rule of thumb it is advisable to avoid lists as types of the first parameter (or second argument, respectively) and use tuples or sets instead if a container type is needed.

 While this technical background may sound complicated, there is in fact little need to worry.
-For, paremeterized transformation functions have turned out to be easy and intuitive to handle in pratice.
+For, parameterized transformation functions have turned out to be easy and intuitive to handle in practice.

-Probing functions can be paramterized in exactly the same fashion as regular transformation functions with the same decorator ``transformation_factory``::
+Probing functions can be parameterized in exactly the same fashion as regular transformation functions with the same decorator ``transformation_factory``::

     >>> from typing import AbstractSet